Donald A. Lowrie: France

 In June 1940, the army of Nazi Germany defeated France.
 The northern and western one-half of France was occupied by Germany; the southeastern one-half, called Vichy France, remained nominally independent, but with the obligation to "surrender upon demand" all German citizens if requested by the German government.
 Tens of thousands of refugees from Nazi Germany, and many others from elsewhere, had fled to Vichy France, mostly ending up in Marseille or in one of the sordid refugee camps scattered around Vichy.
 The United States was still neutral in the war and maintained a diplomatic and commercial presence in Vichy France.
-Marseille was a bee-hive of refugees, British soldiers stranded after the Dunkirk evacuation, and humanitarian and relief organizations, including the American Friends Service Committee (Quakers), Unitarians, YMCA, Red Cross, and seven Jewish organizations, especially HICEM whose funding came mostly from American Jews, were present to aid refugees.
+Marseille was a bee-hive of refugees, British soldiers stranded after the Dunkirk evacuation, and humanitarian and relief organizations, including the American Friends Service Committee (Quakers), Unitarians, YMCA, Red Cross, and seven Jewish organizations, especially HICEM whose funding came mostly from American Jews.
 The Pat O'Leary Line in the city mostly helped British soldiers left behind after the Dunkirk evacuation escape to Spain.

 In June 1940, the Lowries fled Paris ahead of the German arrival to halt in Pau near the border with Spain.
 In August 1940, the Lowries moved to the Terminus Hotel in Marseille and set up a YMCA office to work with refugees.
 Even as a seasoned Russian hand, Lowrie was shocked by the poor conditions in the refugee camps scattered around southern France.

 Working with American Waitstill Sharp, Lowrie's initial efforts were to help in the escape from France of one thousand Czech soldiers enlisted in the French army but stranded as a result of the German victory.
 About 400 of them would eventually escape.
 He was selected as the delegate of the American Friends of Czechoslovakia.
 Lowrie obtained false passports from Czech diplomat Vladimír Vochoč for Czech soldiers plus Czech refugees, including many Jews, and along with Fry and Sharp smuggled them out of France into neutral Spain which accepted the passports as valid travel documents.
 In helping Czech soldiers escape, Lowrie played a double role as a YMCA representative and as an agent of the U.S. clandestine organization, the Office of Strategic Services (OSS), after its creation.